Henry Beech Mole

 Henry Robert Beech Mole (born 6 December 1988) is a British architect, artist, and designer.

-Education and Career
+Education and career

 Beech Mole was educated at the Royal College of Art and the Architectural Association in London.
 Beech Mole is the director of architecture studio BoBo in the Montmartre district of Paris.

-Teaching and Activism
+Other works and projects

-Beech Mole is a co-founder of the Paris School of Architecture in the 19th arrondissement of Paris.
+Beech Mole is a co-founder of the Architectural Institute in the 18th arrondissement of Paris, and Honorary Treasurer of the RIBA Europe Chapter.
 Beech Mole conceived of an architecture competition in the town of Sidmouth in Devon, to challenge a scheme to develop luxury apartments and a hotel.